robbleee/leukemia-diagnostics/README.md

-# WHO Hematologic Classification Tool
+# WHO Haematologic Classification Tool

 ![Streamlit App](https://blood-cancer-classifier.streamlit.app/)

 ## 📚 Overview

-The **WHO Hematologic Classification Tool** is a web-based application designed to assist clinicians, researchers, and students in classifying hematologic malignancies based on user-provided data.
+The **WHO Haematologic Classification Tool** is a web-based application designed to assist clinicians, researchers, and students in classifying haematologic malignancies based on user-provided data.
 Leveraging the World Health Organization (WHO) classification guidelines, this tool offers a streamlined and intuitive interface for determining cancer types, providing detailed derivations, and suggesting clinical next steps.

 **Disclaimer**: This tool is intended for **educational purposes only** and should **not** be used as a substitute for professional medical advice or diagnosis.

 ## 🚀 Features

-- **Comprehensive Classification**: Identifies a wide range of hematologic malignancies, including rare and aggressive subtypes.
+- **Comprehensive Classification**: Identifies a wide range of haematologic malignancies, including rare and aggressive subtypes.
 - **User-Friendly Interface**: Organized input panels with clear sections for easy data entry.
 - **Detailed Derivation**: Provides step-by-step explanations of the classification logic.
 - **AI-Powered Recommendations**: (For authenticated users) Generates AI-driven reviews and clinical next steps.